sablejs/sablejs/README.md

 ### APIs

-- VM.prototype.run(source)
+- VM.prototype.run(source, isSimpleJSON)
-  - source: String
+  - source: String - the compiled result via sablejs compiler
+  - isSimpleJSON: Boolean - if be true, you should use `-j` to make compiler output simple json result, default false.
   - `return:` undefined

 Initialize the VM and execute the compiled source code.